Lightning Returns: Final Fantasy XIII: Versions and merchandise

-Lightning Returns was released on November 21, 2013 in Japan and in February 2014 for other markets.
+Lightning Returns was released on November 21, 2013, in Japan and in February 2014 for other markets.
 Alongside the standard release, a special box set titled "Lightning Ultimate box" was released.
 It included Final Fantasy XIII, XIII-2 and Lightning Returns, a figurine of Lightning, selected music from the games, a special stand from the game and a book of artwork.
 A limited edition of the PlayStation 3 version containing a specially-themed DualShock 3 controller was also released in Asia.
 A Collector's Edition exclusive to North America was released through Square Enix's online store.
 It contained a copy of the game, an artwork book, a pocket watch embossed with the game's logo and codes for costume DLC.
 The game was also ported to Windows platforms via Steam for release in December 2015.
 It features all DLC outfits apart from the Aerith-themed one, and removes the ability to name chocobos, map markers or schemata.
-A release on iOS and Android devices followed on February 17, 2016 in Japan.
+A release on iOS and Android devices via cloud streaming followed on February 17, 2016, in Japan.

 As part of the game's promotion in Japan, Square Enix teamed up with Japanese confectionery company Ezaki Glico to market a range of Pocky snacks in packaging promoting the game.
 A Play Arts Kai figurine of Lightning as she appears in the game was also created by Square Enix.
 After the game's release, an Ultimania guide to the game was also released, containing concept and character artwork, interviews with staff members, and guides to the game's enemies, continent layouts and times for events.
 A book set between XIII-2 and Lightning Returns, Chronicle of Chaotic Era, was originally scheduled to be released alongside the game in Japan, but was eventually cancelled due to the author falling ill.
 After the game's release, a three-part novella set after Lightning Returns' ending was released through Famitsu Weekly magazine, titled Final Fantasy XIII Reminiscence: tracer of memories.
 Written by Watanabe based on and incorporating the material written for Chronicle of Chaotic Era, the book takes the form of a series of interviews with the main characters of the XIII series.

 The game was added to Xbox One backward compatibility along with its predecessors in November 2018.
 It is also Xbox One X Enhanced, allowing it to display in 4K Ultra HD.
+In November 2021, support for FPS Boost on Xbox Series X/S was added allowing it to run at 60 frames per second.